Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Firing Process

-When you bisque fire the underglazed greenware, it can NOT come into contact with any other piece of pottery in the kiln.
-This means if the underglaze greenware touches another piece of pottery, the underglaze will transfer onto the piece it is touching.
-You will have to treat the underglazed clay like a glaze firing, which will take up more room in the kiln when bisque fire.
+When you bisque-fire the underglazed greenware, it must NOT come into contact with any other piece of pottery in the kiln.
+This means that if the underglaze greenware touches another piece of pottery, the underglaze will transfer to it.
+You will have to treat the underglazed clay as a glaze firing, which will take up more kiln space during the bisque firing.

 Applying underglaze on greenware has advantages but also presents challenges.
-When deciding whether to apply underglaze to greenware, carefully consider the specific needs of your project and the stability of your piece during the application process.
+When deciding whether to apply underglaze to greenware, carefully consider your project’s specific needs and the piece’s stability during application.

 Applying Underglaze to Bisqueware

 The Bisqueware Stage of Clay is pottery that has been fired once but not yet glazed.
-Bisquing provides a porous and absorbent surface ideal for underglaze application.
+Bisque provides a porous, absorbent surface ideal for underglaze application.
 The underglaze can be applied using various methods, such as brushing, sponging, and masking.

 After the underglaze is applied, it is often coated with a transparent or translucent glaze, which protects the underglaze designs and adds a shiny, satin, or matte finish to the piece.